CoraJung/bandit-under-fairness-constraints/README.md

 # Usage

-The experiments featured in the paper can be executed by running the provided batch file from the Python directory, as follows:
+The experiments presented in the report can be executed by running the following line in the command:

-     ./experiments/scripts/bandit_experiments.bat
+     python -m experiments.bandit.recidivism recidivism_all --n_trials 5 --definition GroupFairness --e 0.1 \
+     --d 0.05 --ci_type ttest --n_iters 2000 --n_jobs 15  --r_train_v_test 0.4 --r_cand_v_safe 0.4 --rwd_recid -1.0 \
+     --rwd_nonrecid 1.0 --use_score_text --data_pct 1.0 --add_info all

+By changing the `--add_info` parameter

 # License